- Coronavirus Updates

 Bookmark This Page To Stay Up To Date on COVID-19

-We understand how frightening this situation is becoming to many people with so many businesses and schools shutting down, so we’re here to provide you with steps you can take to try to help prevent infection, to keep you updated on local COVID-19 news, and to even provide care to those who have been affected by the disease.
+We understand how frightening COVID-19 is to many people, so we’re here to provide you with steps you can take to try to help prevent infection, to keep you updated on local COVID-19 news, and to even provide care to those who have been affected by the disease.

 Check out the latest news on COVID-19 and our Coronavirus FAQ below.
-If you have any questions or concerns, please schedule a virtual visit or stop in for a checkup and speak directly with one of our providers.
-If needed, we now also offer dedicated COVID-19 testing centers!
+If you have any questions or concerns, please stop in for a checkup and speak directly with one of our providers.

 Take a look at our frequently asked questions.
 Check back often as we will add new questions as they arise!